AO-StreetArt/CLyman/README.md

 In addition, [0-Meter] (https://github.com/AO-StreetArt/0-Meter) has been developed to allow easy testing of the module with JSON message formats.

+Please note that running CLyman requires an instance of both [Couchbase DB Server 4.1] (http://www.couchbase.com/) and [Redis 3.2.0] (http://redis.io/) to connect to in order to run.
+Full support for clustering of Couchbase, Redis, and CLyman itself are/will be supported.

 The main service can be started with:

 `./lyman`